CurvSurf/FindSurface-iOS/How-to-import-FindSurface-Framework-to-your-project.md

 ### Step 1.
 Download the framework

-Download the distributed framework from [here].
-Put the downloaded content to anywhere you want.
+Download the distributed framework from [here](https://github.com/CurvSurf/FindSurface-iOS/releases).
+Unzip and put the downloaded content to anywhere you want.